Toucaan/toucaan.docs/blog/2023-03-01-a-css-router/index.md

 Looks simple enough?

-From the code above, one can see that we have split our styles along the two axes of intrinsic web design, where the orientation is the first intrinsic quality of a rectangular screen against our visual horizon or [eye-level](https://courses.byui.edu/art110_new/art110/week01/eye_level.html) or the [field of view](https://biology.stackexchange.com/questions/24046/if-human-eyes-watch-an-area-whats-the-shape-of-its-capturing-shape-rectangula).
+From the code above, one can see that we have split our styles along the two axes of intrinsic web design, where the orientation is the first inherent quality of a rectangular screen against our visual horizon or [eye-level](https://courses.byui.edu/art110_new/art110/week01/eye_level.html) or the [field of view](https://biology.stackexchange.com/questions/24046/if-human-eyes-watch-an-area-whats-the-shape-of-its-capturing-shape-rectangula).

-Let us turn this orthogonal separation of styles into the first level of our router using an asynchronous CSS @import call, like so:
+Let us turn this orientation switch to our first level of the router using an asynchronous CSS @import call like so:

 ```html
 <style>